 Substance Use Disorder

-What changes occur in a person’s behaviour when they use drugs?
+What changes occur in a person’s behavior when they use drugs?

-Physical health e.g. developing infections, liver damage from drinking
+- Physical health, e.g. developing infections, and liver damage from drinking.

 What is substance use disorder?

-Substance use disorder is an addiction where the person experiences discomfort or withdrawal symptoms when they are unable to use the substance.
-Their lives are dominated by getting and using the substance.
+Substance use disorder is an addiction, where the person experiences discomfort or withdrawal symptoms.
+When they are unable to use the substance.
+Their lives are dominated by getting and using substances.
 These can be legal (alcohol) or illegal (poppy husk).
-When a person is using substances in a dependent fashion, they continue to use them despite evidence that using substances is having a negative impact on their:
+When a person is using substances in a dependent fashion.
+They continue to use them despite the evidence, that using substances is having a negative impact on their,

-Anxious, depressed or shows symptoms of other mental health problems.
+- Anxious, depressed, or showing symptoms of other mental health problems.

 What types of drugs are there?

 Alcohol is the commonest substance that is misused.
 Other than this, poppy husk has been used very commonly by individuals until recently.
-Other opiate drugs include opium, heroin and some medical drugs such as tablets and cough syrups that contain codeine.
+Other opiate drugs include opium and heroin.
+Some medical drugs such as tablets and cough syrups contain codeine.
 Cannabis is another commonly used substance.
-Stimulants such as cocaine and amphetamines and hallucinogens such as LSD are other drugs that are misused by younger adults.
+Stimulants such as cocaine and amphetamines and hallucinogens.
+As LSD is another drug that is misused by younger adults.

 Why do people use drugs?

 Many individuals start to use drugs for experimenting with friends and recreationally.
-Some of these individuals are able to restrict their drug use to occasional use but large numbers start to experience negative feelings when they do not use the substance.
-Gradually the amount of substance used increases up to a point where the person becomes dependent.
-Once addicted, the individual has less control over their behaviour and is unable to stop on their own.
-They require professional help, and sometimes to be admitted in hospital for detoxification and rehabilitation.
+Some of these individuals are able to restrict their drug use to occasional use.
+But, large numbers start to experience negative feelings when they do not use the substance.
+Gradually the amount of substance used increases up to a point, where the person becomes dependent.
+Once addicted, the individual has less control over their behavior and is unable to stop on their own.
+They require professional help.
+Sometimes be admitted to the hospital for detoxification and rehabilitation.
 During treatment, techniques to remain well after discharge are taught and discussed.

 What can family and friends of an addict do to help them?

-Get to know the addiction: Drug and alcohol abuse has alarming effects on the nervous system.
+- Get to know the addiction: Drug and alcohol abuse has alarming effects on the nervous system.
 Drug addiction should be viewed as a chronic disease and not a choice.
-However, the initial experimentation can be a decision but soon the user develops a dependence thus thinking the substance to be vital for their comfort and survival.
-This kind of understanding can go a long way in helping the family understand the addict and ensuring proper treatment.
+However, the initial experimentation can be a decision, but soon the user develops a dependence.
+Thus thinking the substance to be vital for their comfort and survival.
+This kind of understanding can go a long way in helping the family understand the addict and ensure proper treatment.

-Do not enable: any behaviour that supports the addiction is called ‘enabling’.
-It can be financial help, hiding the addiction from authorities or making excuses.
-Consider professional help at the earliest: Counselling the people with drug addicted loved ones is also of utmost importance.
-Dealing with a drug addicted loved one can be a harrowing experience and thus requires a lot of patience, getting help from a psychologist in this kind of a scenario can be comforting.
+- Consider professional help at the earliest: Counselling people with drug-addicted loved ones is also of utmost importance.
+Dealing with a drug-addicted loved one can be a harrowing experience.
+This requires a lot of patience, getting help from a psychologist in this kind of scenario can be comforting.

-Confront the addict: Although difficult, but it can prove to an important step towards recovery.
-Voice your concern in a way that shows concern and not blames.
+- Confront the addict: Although difficult, it can prove to be an important step towards recovery.
+Voice your concern in a way that shows concern and not blame.
 However, if your loved one seems indifferent to the idea of treatment then an intervention may be considered.

-At Mind plus we offer comprehensive biopsychosocial treatment for various types of drug addictions.
-With an experience of over two decades in this field, we are able to offer unmatched, evidence-based treatment for drug de-addiction.
+- At Mind Plus, we offer comprehensive biopsychosocial treatment for various types of drug addictions.
+With an experience of over two decades in this field. we are able to offer unmatched.
+Our drug addiction treatment center provides evidence-based treatment.
+We’re well known as the best drug addiction treatment center in Ludhiana.
 We use modern treatment modalities such as the SMART (Self-management and recovery training) philosophy – based on CBT in addiction.
-Besides the long term residential treatment wherein we focus on the resocialization we also provide outpatient drug treatment depending on the patient’s needs.
+Besides the long-term residential treatment wherein, we focus on resocialization.
+We also provide outpatient drug treatment depending on the patient’s needs.

-The treatment is started with a drug detox and medically managed withdrawal.
-But detoxification alone does not resolve the psychological, social and behavioural issues associated with drug addiction.
-Therefore it is followed by formal assessment and drug addiction treatment.
-We use the latest medication to ensure no discomfort during treatment and best chances of remaining well post discharge.
-We, therefore, provide the best substance abuse treatment in Ludhiana (Punjab) with the help of our able clinical team, consisting of psychiatrists and psychologists who have had extensive national and international training and experience.
+- The treatment is started with a drug detox and medically managed withdrawal.
+But, detoxification alone does not resolve the psychological, social, and behavioral issues associated with drug addiction.
+Therefore, it is followed by formal assessment and drug addiction treatment.
+We use the latest medication to ensure no discomfort during treatment.
+The best chances of remaining well post-discharge.
+Therefore, we provide the best substance abuse treatment in Ludhiana (Punjab) with the help of our able clinical team, consisting of psychiatrists and psychologists with extensive national and international training and experience.

-With our comprehensive treatment, we ensure that we provide an individual with the best possible chance of developing the type of insight, motivation and ability to manage themselves in such a way that has perhaps not happened before, ensuring long term recovery, productivity and success in life.
+- With our comprehensive treatment, we ensure that we provide an individual with the best possible chance of developing the type of insight, and motivation.
+Also, the ability to manage themselves in such a way, that has perhaps not happened before, ensures long-term recovery, productivity, and success in life.

 Case Study on Substance Use Disorder